 Currently (2016/17) there are only two of the trails open Corniglia to Vernazza and Vernazza to Monterosso or vice-versa.
 Since the catastrophic flood of October 2011 the trails from Riomaggiore to Manarola and Manarola to Corniglia have been closed and are expected to remain closed for up to three more years for repair.

 We started with the most difficult of hikes and although a work out it was easily doable; the hike from Monterosso to Vernazza.
 It is supposedly a little easier going in the opposite direction from Vernazza to Monterosso but we completed it easily with a few long stops in about 2 ½ hours.
-For comparison, I hike a few times over the summer in the Rocky Mountains and am moderately fit, Janet hasn’t hiked for about 10 years but we both made it unscathed and a highlight of our 3 months so far in Europe.
-Here is a pic of some of the views you can expect, they are truly breathtaking and you can’t go wrong no matter which hike you do!
+For comparison, I hike a few times over the summer in the Rocky Mountains and am moderately fit, Janet’s not a hiker but we both made it unscathed and a highlight of our 3 months so far in Europe.
+Here is a pic of some of the views you can expect, they are truly breathtaking and you can’t go wrong no matter which hike you do it!
 If you want more, click here to link to our photo gallery.
 To do this hike you access the trail by exiting the train station at Monterosso, turn left and head toward the town center, go through the tunnel to the piazza, straight ahead on a wall you’ll see a sign that points you right onto the trail and you start climbing up!

 On day two we did the hike from Corniglia to Vernazza at a leisurely pace and completed it a little over 2 hours.
 We were gobsmacked at the beauty, punctuated by an incredible day with a perfect temperature and not a cloud in the sky.
 We didn’t see anyone on the trail until we were shortly arriving at the end in Vernazza and others were starting off in the opposite direction.
 We were giddy at how fortunate we were to have had this weather and the lack of crowds on December 11th/16.
 In Corniglia the hike begins at the train station where you start climbing stairs up to the village center or you can take the bus up the hill.
 Walk through the center to the other side of town and look for the signs that point out the trail, up and to right of the village.
 You’ll get to a main road, cross it and you’ll see a hut which is the check point for your pass (not always open) and beginning of the trail that leads to Vernazza.